-Reed Maxwell, Jerry Zee to join Princeton Environmental Institute faculty
+Reed Maxwell, Jerry Zee join Princeton Environmental Institute faculty

-The Princeton Environmental Institute (PEI) will welcome two new faculty members, Reed Maxwell, professor of civil and environmental engineering and the Princeton Environmental Institute, and Jerry Zee, assistant professor of anthropology and the Princeton Environmental Institute, starting Sept.
-1.
+The Princeton Environmental Institute (PEI) welcomed Sept.
+1 new faculty members Reed Maxwell, professor of civil and environmental engineering and the Princeton Environmental Institute, and Jerry Zee, assistant professor of anthropology and the Princeton Environmental Institute.

 Their appointments expand the number of faculty who are jointly appointed in PEI to 15.
 PEI also includes more than 120 associated faculty from departments across the Princeton campus whose work focuses on or relates to the environment.

 PEI Director Michael Celia, the Theodora Shelton Pitney Professor of Environmental Studies and professor of civil and environmental engineering, said that Maxwell and Zee bring to Princeton their respective expertise in watershed hydrology and the environmental humanities.
 Both areas are key focuses of PEI and are of increasing importance in understanding the interconnectedness of natural systems, as well as the ethical, visual, literal and justice dimensions of environmental issues.

 “Both Reed and Jerry bring dynamic leadership to PEI and the campus,” Celia said.
 “Reed adds remarkable strength in the areas of water science and hydrology, continuing and enhancing the tradition of excellence in these areas at Princeton.
 Jerry is a great addition to our environmental humanities program and further strengthens our partnership with the Department of Anthropology.”

 Brief biographies of Maxwell and Zee are below.